AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 ---
 title: Build a Node.js and MongoDB web app in Azure | Azure
-description: Learn how to get a Node.js app working in Azure, with connection to a Cosmos DB database with a MongoDB connection string.
+description: Learn how to get a Node.js app working in Azure, with connection to a DocumentDb database with a MongoDB connection string.
 services: app-service\web
 documentationcenter: nodejs
 author: cephalin